 Motion to suppress hearing in capital murder case taken under advisement

-Jan.
-24—The judge in the trial of Jacques Dshawn Smith will consider a motion to suppress evidence in Smith's capital murder case, and an upcoming trial will be postponed.
+The judge in the trial of Jacques Dshawn Smith of Rowlett will consider a motion to suppress evidence in Smith's capital murder case, and an upcoming trial will be postponed.

-A hearing on McDonald's motion began Jan.
-3 in the 196th District Court and resumed Friday.
-At the conclusion of the hearing, Judge Andrew Bench indicated he would take the motion under advisement and set a review hearing for March 27.
+At the conclusion of a hearing last week, 196th District Judge Andrew Bench indicated he would take McDonald's motion under advisement and set a review hearing for March 27.

 Smith, 24, remains in custody at the Hunt County Detention Center.
 He is being held in lieu of $2 million bond.